miquelbeltran/website/src/docs/codelabs/explicit-animations.md

 ## Curves

+With the `AnimationController` you have been able to control a value over time between two bounds, the values in-between are calculated using **interpolation** as explained in the previous section.

+This interpolation is performed in a _linear_ way, meaning that rate at which this value changes over times is constant.

+In real life, moving objects don't have a constant movement, but accelerate, decelarete and bounce and different speeds.
+When you drop a ball, the ball will accelerate until hitting the floor, then will bounce back until it stops.

+Curves allow you to define the rate at which an animation value changes, simulating different effects like bouncing or decelartion.

+### What is a Curve?

+A curve is defined as a parametric animation easing curve, which maps an animation value to another value.

+They are also known as _easing curves_ and are used to adjust the rate of change of an animation over time, allowing them to speed up and slow down, rather than moving at a constant rate.

+In the following example, the bouncing ball example has been modified to use a bouncing curve:

+TODO: EXAMPLE HERE

+### Using Curves

 - Use CurvedAnimation

+### Create your own Curve

 - you can use presets, or create your own

 ## Tweens

+### What is a Tween?

 - To use a `Tween` call `animate()` passing in the controller. (example)

+### Using Tweens

 ## AnimatedBuilder